Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Introduction

-Parameter-efficient fine-tuning (PEFT) aims to increase the memory and computational efficiency of model fine-tuning by performing low-rank or sparse updates instead of dense updates, as is typical in the case of full fine-tuning (FFT).
-Additive PEFT methods~\cite{houlsby2019parameter, pfeiffer2020adapterfusion} introduce additional trainable parameters to the frozen pre-trained model, whereas reparametrization-based PEFT techniques~\cite{hu2021lora, he2022sparseadapter} utilize low-rank representations of existing model parameters to reduce the number of trainable parameters.
-Selective methods~\cite{liao2023parameter,sung2021training,zaken2021bitfit}, another class of PEFT techniques, use different heuristics to select the parameters within the pre-trained models for fine-tuning.
-The heuristic function assigns positive real-valued importance to each parameter in the model, while a suitable selection strategy determines which parameters to retain for fine-tuning.
-For instance, Diff Pruning~\cite{guo2020parameter} uses change in parameter magnitude to assess the parameter importance, whereas, Fish mask~\cite{sung2021training} uses gradient-based Fisher importance heuristic function.
-A majority of these selective PEFT techniques identify and fine-tune only a static set of top-$B$ parameters (\textit{aka} `budget') from the entire parameter pool, with a fixed and predefined budget $B$.
-Incorrect allocation of this budget can detrimentally impact the model’s fine-tuning performance due to the misselection of parameters, either by including non-essential ones or excluding critical ones.
-The parameter selection strategies for these PEFT techniques can be broadly classified into two classes -- static (static-$\mathcal{S}$) and repeated (repeat-$\mathcal{S}$).
-These classes utilize two extreme cases of exploration and exploitation of parameters with static-$\mathcal{S}$ as exploitation-only (\textit{i.e.,} reuse same parameters), while repeat-$\mathcal{S}$ as exploration-only (\textit{i.e.,} always choose new parameters).
-A majority of the existing selective PEFT methods use static-$\mathcal{S}$ selection, and these exploitation-only methods often fail to select the optimal parameters for a given task and instead reuse possibly redundant features.
-On the other hand, repeat-$\mathcal{S}$-based PEFT methods often overshoot the target budget and perform well only for very small budgets.
-Selective PEFT methods like Diff Pruning and Fish Mask often use masking matrices but fail to utilize their sparsity, leading to computational costs akin to full fine-tuning.
+Parameter-efficient fine-tuning (PEFT) aims to enhance the parameter, memory, and compute efficiency of model fine-tuning by performing low-rank or sparse updates instead of dense updates, as is typical in full fine-tuning (FFT).
+Additive PEFT methods~\cite{houlsby2019parameter, pfeiffer2020adapterfusion,chen2023hadamard,lei2023conditional} introduce additional trainable parameters to the frozen pre-trained model.
+In contrast, reparametrization-based PEFT techniques~\cite{hu2021lora, he2022sparseadapter, yang2023bayesian, liu2024dora} utilize low-rank representations of existing model parameters to reduce the number of trainable parameters.
+Selective methods~\cite{liao2023parameter,sung2021training,zaken2021bitfit,lawton2023neural}, another class of PEFT techniques, use different heuristics to select a subset of parameters within the pre-trained models for fine-tuning.
+The heuristic function assigns positive real-valued importance to each parameter in the model, while a suitable selection strategy determines which parameters to choose for fine-tuning based on the predicted importance.
+For instance, Diff Pruning~\cite{guo2020parameter} uses the change in parameter magnitude to assess the parameter importance, whereas Fish mask~\cite{sung2021training} uses a gradient-based Fisher importance heuristic function.
+Most of these selective PEFT techniques identify and fine-tune only a static set of top-B parameters from the entire parameter pool, where B is a fixed and predefined budget.
+Incorrect allocation of this budget can detrimentally impact the fine-tuned model's performance due to the suboptimal selection of parameters, either by including non-essential or excluding critical ones.
+The parameter selection strategies for these existing selective PEFT techniques can be broadly classified into static (static-S) and repeated (repeat-S).
+These two strategies represent opposite extremes: static-S is pure exploitation (reusing the same parameters throughout), whereas repeat-S is pure exploration (choosing a fresh set of parameters at each step).
+A majority of the existing selective PEFT methods use static-S selection, and these exploitation-only methods often fail to select the optimal parameters for a given task.
+On the other hand, repeat-S-based PEFT methods often overshoot the target budget and perform well only for very small budgets.